 Data is copied over the network only once.

-Converts an entire host’s OSDs at once.
+An entire host’s OSDs are converted at once.

 A spare host is required.

 An entire host’s worth of OSDs will be migrating data at a time.
-This is like likely to impact overall cluster performance.
+This is likely to impact overall cluster performance.

 All migrated data still makes one full hop over the network.

-Per-OSD device copy¶
+Per-OSD device copy

 A single logical OSD can be converted by using the

-device (or devices) to provision a new, empty BlueStore OSD.
+devices to provision a new, empty BlueStore OSD.
 For

-old device is reclaimed to convert the next OSD.
+previous OSD is reclaimed to convert the next OSD.

 The device must be manually partitioned.

-Tooling not fully implemented.
+Tooling is not fully implemented, supported, or documented.